Attalur: Government and politics

 Attalur Gram Panchayat is the local self-government of the village.
-There are wards, each represented by an elected ward member.
-The present sarpanch is vacant, elected by the ward members.
+The village is divided into wards, each being represented by an elected ward member.
+Ward members elected a sarpanch.
 The village is administered by the Amaravathi Mandal Parishad at the intermediate level of panchayat raj institutions.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 7 schools.
 These schools include 5 MPP and 2 private schools.